In another world

 Creative responses to Europe's dying villages

-This small exhibition records Scottish poet and writer Tom Pow's response to what he found when he travelled to parts of Europe that are in demographic crisis.
-Runs from 4 April to 6 July.
+This small exhibition recorded Scottish poet and writer Tom Pow's response to what he found when he travelled to parts of Europe that are in demographic crisis.
+Ran from 4 April to 6 July 2014.

 By 2030, it is estimated that Europe will have lost one third of its village population.